Install /e/OS on a SHIFT SHIFT6mq - “axolotl”

 * Your axolotl with Google Android has a Security Patch Level saying June 5, 2022.

-* The /e/OS build available says: /e/OS build : R stable (Security patch: 2022-06-05)
+* The /e/OS build available says: /e/OS build : R official (Security patch: 2022-06-05)

 * In this example, the /e/OS build has the same Security Patch level than the origin, so the anti-roll back protection will pass, and you will be able to install /e/OS with no issues.